Monday, 14 October 2024

 A Tempest of Tea is told from the point of view of Arthie, Jin, and Flick.
 Going back to the Six of Crows comparison, Arthie is Kaz Brekker coded and Jin is Jesper coded, in my opinion.
 I really enjoyed their brother/sister type relationship, and how Jin balanced Arthie's serious nature with his charm.
 Both are orphans who have worked hard to make a name for themselves.
 Completing this trio, there is Flick.
 She is from a more privileged background and while not quite as interesting as Arthie and Jin, she is no less likable.

 I had a hard time putting A Tempest of Tea down, it was action packed from the get go and the short chapters made it fast paced.
 It delves into talks of colonialism, which I wasn't expecting but loved.
 There is even a East India Company adjacent called the East Jeevant Company.
 I also found the heist aspect of the story, from the planning to the actual execution, to be fun.
-Add in Vampires, my favourite supernatural creature, and a tea room that turns into a bloodhouse for vampires by night and you've got yourself a winner.
+Add in Vampires, my favourite supernatural creature, and a tea room that turns into a bloodhouse for vampires by night, and you've got yourself a winner.

 There are two central romances.
 Arthie's romantic arc involves a love triangle, but I say that in the loosest sense of the word.
 I wasn't really keen on the obvious love interest.
 However, the second and more subtle love interest, Matteo, had me intrigued as soon as he appeared on page.
 There isn't really anything concrete between them romantically, apart from a very small sprinkle of tension.
 However, I can see something potentially developing in the sequel.
 At least, I hope so!